 A representative population-based survey will be conducted six weeks after the first PSI outreach visit in four randomly-selected enumeration areas (EAs) in each study community.
 Two survey teams of eight people will each survey one community per week.
-It is anticipated that one survey assistant will recruit 5 people per day, giving an anticipated total of 160 surveyed adults in each community.
+It is anticipated that we will recruit 50 people per EA, giving an anticipated total of 200 surveyed adults in each community.